 Posthumous Sperm retrieval

 Retrieval of viable sperm after death was first described by Rothman in 1980.
 Dr. Rothman performed the first recorded posthumous sperm retrieval in 1980 though several case reports involving post-mortem sperm retrieval have since been published.
 The first pregnancy after post-mortem retrieval of sperm was reported in 1998 and the subsequent birth was reported in March 1999.
 PSR and the use of posthumously procured sperm in IVF involve the collection of sperm from a recently deceased male and its use for the purpose of posthumous reproduction.
+Various methods for retrieving spermatozoa have been described, including surgical excision of the epididymis, irrigation or aspiration of the vas deferens, and rectal probe electro ejaculation.
+Requests for retrieval of sperm are infrequent; 82 were reported in a 1997 study in the US, of which about one-third were met.
 Although PSR is a worldwide, death-defying occurrence, it lacks a legal backbone.
 For this reason, hospitals have been forced to draft their own rules regarding the procedure.
 The advent of ICSI and the potential for cryopreservation of ova may extend the options for posthumous reproduction to the use of the cryopreserved ovum, much as for using sperm for posthumous reproduction but with the added requirement of a ‘surrogate’ uterus for gestation to achieve a pregnancy.
+The guidelines for assisted reproductive technology (ART) clinics in India allow insemination of a woman with a dead husband's semen.
+However, the sperm must be collected while the husband is alive and in sound mind.

 Posthumous Assisted Reproduction (PAR) in other Countries

 In Western society, there is no universal prohibition of posthumous gamete retrieval or posthumous IVF.
 There are several countries having liberal laws as far as storing dead people’s sperms are concerned.
 Israel allows removal of sperm from a dead man’s body at the request of his wife or common law wife and allows transfer of the sperm to the wife within one year of the husband’s death, even in the absence of his consent.
 If the wife dies, the sperm cannot be used.
 Belgium and the USA permit post-mortem insemination without the man’s prior written consent.
 In France, after the widow of a cancer patient received consent for sperm to be extracted from her husband and used for insemination, a policy was adopted and upheld by French courts forbidding postmortem insemination.
 Similarly, Germany, Sweden, and Canada all have laws that prohibit posthumous reproduction.
 No jurisdiction in the United States, however, has enacted such a ban, and courts have generally ruled in favor of posthumous reproduction, at least when specific intent is present.
+In contrast to several Western countries Canada, France, Germany, Norway, Sweden, among others where posthumous conception has been banned due to ethical and legal concerns, the United States has taken a relatively laissez-faire approach to the posthumous reproduction and Israel has taken a decidedly progressive stance.
+One fundamental distinction that sets Israel apart is a presumption of consent from the deceased when a widowed spouse requests posthumous sperm retrieval.
 Under the Human Fertilisation and Embryology Act of 1990 in the UK, it is illegal to take a man's sperm without his consent, but once consent has been given, the Act does not govern under what circumstances a widow is allowed to use the sperm, leaving it up to individual clinics.

 Ethical –Legal Issues